dcl-docs/project-example/README.md

 You should now have a file called __[your directory's name].Rproj__.
 Now, every time you want to work on your project, open this RStudio project.

 Note that if you created a directory for your project before creating an RStudio project, you can't use RStudio's project templates.
-It's therefore easiest to create a directory by using the RStudio Project wizard (by following the steps we just laid out), instead of first creating a directory and then adding in a project.
+It's therefore easiest to create a directory by using the RStudio Project wizard (by following the steps we just explained), instead of first creating a directory and then adding in a project.

 ## Folder organization